adamdecaf/old-emacs.d/readme.md

     sudo apt-get install emacs

 * for json-validate, install [trentm json](https://github.com/trentm/json)
+* for markdown install with the following `apt-get install markdown`

 And then:
 * install [emacs 24.1](http://www.gnu.org/software/emacs/), `./configure`, `make`, `sudo make install` or download using your favorite package manager